 Jo’s belief in a holistic approach encouraged her to learn more of the physical, spiritual, emotional and mental aspects.
 It is through The Yoga Space that Jo completed The Hatha Vinyasa Yoga Teacher Training with Yoga teacher Dr Jean Byrne PhD, and graduated in June 2014.
 Jo is a Registered Level 1 Hatha Vinyasa Yoga Teacher with Yoga Australia.

 Whilst undertaking her Yoga Teacher Training, Jo specialised in Prenatal, Postnatal Yoga and Active Birth, Yin/Yang Yoga and Children’s Yoga.
 Jo brings to all her classes the sharing of yoga in a safe and welcoming environment, a place to be mindful of staying in the present moment and self-nurturing.
-Jo teaches at various studios and until recently at the Conscious Conception and Birth Centre WA, Mt Nasura.
+Jo has taught at various studios including the Conscious Conception and Birth Centre WA, Mt Nasura.

 Jo’s professional background includes practising as a Registered Midwife and Nurse.
 Through the practice of yoga this has allowed her to just be with women on their journeys of self-discovery.
 Jo’s perseverance and steadfastness encourages her to embrace knowledge every day.

 Lani is a lover of life and the wonderment of simple things.
 Dedicated to a life of deep inner enquiry she has an insatiable thirst for truth, nature and sharing the message of the Heart through yoga, meditation, ceremonial cacao and writing.